davesteele/davesteele.github.io/_posts/2014-09-20-anatomy-of-a-gpg-key.markdown

 ### <a name="SigSubpacket"/>"Endorsing Signature" Subpackets

 Here is where things got interesting for me, and enlightening.
 The key self signature contains subpackets with additional information about the key and how it is to be used ([RFC4880-5.2][]).
-That means such information is validated by the master key, but that the information is unaffected by (and unaffecting of) other externally-generated key signatures.
+That means such information is validated by the primary key, but that the information is unaffected by (and unaffecting of) other externally-generated key signatures.
 Some of these subpackets are detailed in the following sections, with the gpg mechanisms for manipulation.
 The full list of subpackets is in [RFC4880-5.2.3.1][]

 [RFC4880-5.2]: http://tools.ietf.org/html/rfc4880#section-5.2
 [RFC4880-5.2.3.1]: http://tools.ietf.org/html/rfc4880#section-5.2.3.1

 #### <a name="KeyFlags"/>Key Flag Subpacket

-I've said a couple of times now that the master key is used for signing, and there is a separate encryption subkey.
+I've said a couple of times now that the primary key is used for signing, and there is a separate encryption subkey.
 Well, it is the 'keyflags' field that defines these roles for the keys ([RFC4880-5.2.3.21][]).

 [RFC4880-5.2.3.21]: http://tools.ietf.org/html/rfc4880#section-5.2.3.21